 To develop Sustainable DC 2.0, we had conversations with over 2,000 residents, with thousands more surveyed through the planning process.
 Learn more about the history of Sustainable DC and our planning process.
 Sustainable DC works with all partner agencies to conduct an annual progress report on how the city is doing toward the goals, targets, and actions established in Sustainable DC 2.0.
 Read about our recent progress.

 How to Use the Plan

-The Sustainable DC 2.0 plan is broad.
-It contains 167 actions and 36 goals across 13 separate topics.
-This document has been designed to be read either cover-to-cover if you are feeling ambitious or as individual sections if you are interested in a specific topic.
-If you would simply like a summary of what each topic covers, a timeframe for implementation, and which District Government agencies are responsible for implementation, you can turn to the chart at the very end of this document.
+The plan has been designed to be read either cover-to-cover if you are feeling ambitious or as individual sections if you are interested in a specific topic.
+If you would simply like a summary of what each topic covers, a timeframe for implementation, and which District Government agencies are responsible for implementation, you can turn to the chart at the very end of the plan.
 If you come across acronyms or a term you are not familiar with, you can flip to the list of acronyms or glossary in the back for a definition.
-Also, note that while the plan is largely written in the future tense, much of the work is already underway.
+Note that while the plan is largely written in the future tense, much of the work is already underway.